This information applies to Scotland.

 You can obtain a list of approved celebrants in your area from the district registrar.

 Both religious and civil marriages must take place at the time and place specified on the marriage schedule.
-If the place of marriage is changed, the district registrar must be informed and may make changes to the marriage schedule - see Changes to the Marriage Schedule.
+If the place of marriage is changed, the district registrar must be informed and may make changes to the marriage schedule.

 There are no residence requirements for someone wishing to marry in Scotland, therefore citizens of any country can marry in any district they choose, provided there is no legal impediment to the marriage (that is, it must not break the law).

 District registrars must be notified and sent the relevant forms and documents.
 The marriage notice, which must be completed by you and your partner, can be sent abroad and returned by post.
 You do not need to be resident in Scotland during the waiting period between the giving of notice and the date on which the marriage can take place.
 However, if you are having a religious or belief ceremony, either you or your partner must collect the marriage schedule in person before the ceremony.
 Addresses of district registrars can be obtained from any district registrar or the registrar general.

 The first legal step to getting married (except if you are converting a civil partnership to a marriage through the administrative process) is to give notice to the district registrar in the area where you intend to marry.
 Each person has to complete a marriage notice on a form provided by the registrar.
 This applies to a religious/belief or civil marriage.
 Find the marriage notice form and guidance on the National Records of Scotland website.

 Money and certificates